El Pollo Loco (United States)

 El Pollo Loco, Inc., is a restaurant chain based in the United States, specializing in Mexican-style grilled chicken.
-Restaurant service consists of: dine-in, take-out, with some locations offering drive through options.
+Restaurant service consists of: dine-in and take-out, with some locations offering drive-through options.
 The company is headquartered in Costa Mesa, California, and operates about 500 (as of January 2019) company-owned and franchised restaurants in the Southwestern United States.

 Fare

 El Pollo Loco prepares primarily Mexican chicken entrees.
 The company describes its chicken as "citrus-marinated and fire-grilled."
-The American company also offers Mexican-style food, such as tacos, burritos, enchiladas, and quesadillas.
+The American company also offers Mexican-style food, such as tacos, burritos, tostada salads, chicken bowls, snacks, salsas, sides, and quesadillas.

-In a bid to compete with such companies as KFC and Chick-fil-A, El Pollo Loco experimented with offering deep fried chicken in the form of breaded chicken tenders at selected locations in the United States for a limited time during the Fall 2016.
+In a bid to compete with such companies as KFC and Chick-fil-A, El Pollo Loco experimented with offering deep-fried chicken in the form of breaded chicken tenders at selected locations in the United States for a limited time during the Fall 2016.
 This experiment was a big departure from its previous marketing campaigns that tout their fire-grilled chicken as a healthful alternative to fried chicken.

 History

 Juan Francisco Ochoa started the restaurant in Guasave, Sinaloa, Mexico, in 1975.

-By 1979 the chain had expanded throughout northern Mexico.
-On December 8, 1980, Ochoa opened his first U.S. restaurant in Los Angeles, California, at 503 Alvarado Street, near Sixth Street.
+By 1979, the chain had expanded throughout northern Mexico.
+On December 8, 1980, Ochoa opened his first U.S. restaurant in Los Angeles, California, at 503 South Alvarado Street, near west Sixth Street.
 The first American location was only 1,500 ft2 and it grossed more than $125,000 per month during its first year of operation.
 The initial menu was very simple: a choice of a half or whole chicken with a packet of warm tortillas and a cup of salsa.
 A second location was opened in Santa Ana in the fall of 1981.

 In 1983, the 19 American restaurants in the chain were acquired by Denny's with an agreement that the Ochoa family would continue to operate the restaurants in Mexico under the corporate name El Pollo Loco, S.A. de C.V. where it continues to operate.
-After 18 months of new ownership, the American owned El Loco Pollo, Inc. had increased the number of locations in Southern California from 19 to 29 while adding 6 locations in distant Houston, Texas, with almost all of the new locations were franchise operations.
+After 18 months of new ownership, the American owned El Loco Pollo, Inc. had increased the number of locations in Southern California from 19 to 29 while adding 6 locations in distant Houston, Texas, with almost all of the new locations being franchise operations.